Sheerpower Logo

 Primitive Data Types

 • Real -- A number having up to 18 digits to the left of the decimal and 16 to the right.
-To support business applications, Sheerpower uses Perfect Precision Math which eliminates rounding errors when performing simple math operations.
+To support business applications, sheerpower uses Perfect Precision Math which eliminates rounding errors when performing simple math operations.

 • String -- Characters, such as a person's name, city name, and also arbitrary binary 8-bit data.